vared1/v4/README.md

-# Made by Developers ChillCGDevYT, DerpmanDev, Fowntain
+# Made by Developers vared1, DerpmanDev, Fowntain

 ## Doge Unblocker
 Doge Unblocker is a site unblocker powered by [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet).
 Our service allows you to **get around internet restrictions** to visit your favorite sites and apps, without worrying about your browsing history being saved or your internet being blocked.